ali-sdk/ali-oss/README.md

 ### ConnectionTimeoutError

-The request link has timed out.
-Please check the network link status.
-If there is no problem with the network, please reduce the partSize or increase the timeout to retry.
+The network link timed out.
+Please check the network status.
+If there is no problem with the network, please reduce the partSize or increase the timeout.

 ```javascript
 const client = new OSS({ ak, sk, retryMax: 10 });